MicrosoftDocs/PowerShell-Docs/dsc/configurations.md

 - Creates a file named _NodeName_.mof in the new directory, where _NodeName_ is the name of the target node of the configuration.
   If there are more than one nodes, a MOF file will be created for each node.

+> [!NOTE]
-> **Note**: The MOF file contains all of the configuration information for the target node.
+> The MOF file contains all of the configuration information for the target node.
 Because of this, it’s important to keep it secure.
 > For more information, see [Securing the MOF file](secureMOF.md).

 Compiling the first configuration above results in the following folder structure: